by-pinja/kubernetes-image-updater/README.md

 When event about updated image arrives, scan current cluster through for matching images and if any is found, then update image to current version.

-Service gives http callback apis which is easy to integrate most systems via hooks.
-Theres also possibility to integrate this directly GCR registry with pub events and functions, however we don't use them so there are no 'ready to use' example available.
+Service gives http callback apis which are easy to integrate to most systems via hooks.
+Theres also possibility to integrate this directly with GCR registry with pub events and functions, however we don't use them so there are no 'ready to use' examples available.

 ## Running in kubernetes

-Software uses kuberetes 'InClusterConfiguration' model and has acces for it's current cluster.
+Software uses kuberetes 'InClusterConfiguration' model and has access for it's current cluster.

 ```yaml